wrichter/frankenshift/README.md

 # MicroShift on Fedora IoT 38

-This guide will show you how to run the newly GA'ed bits of MicroShift on a Raspberry Pi 4 using Fedora IoT 38.
+This guide will show you how to run the newly GA'ed bits of MicroShift on a Raspberry Pi 4 using Fedora IoT 38 or 39.
 It can announce routes via mDNS so hosting applications in an mDNS aware LAN is a breeze.

 **THIS IS COMPLETELY UNSUPPORTED.
 DON'T EVEN THINK OF RED HAT SUPPORT WHEN YOU FOLLOW THESE INSTRUCTIONS.**